lkesteloot/distray/README.md

 A proxy lets both workers and controllers connect to it.
 It's useful when neither the workers nor the controller can connect to each other.
-For example, you may have some workers on an AWS EC2 machine and the controller on a home machine, and it's easiest to run a proxy on some public machine that you have access to.
+For example, you may have some workers on AWS EC2 machines and the controller on a home machine, and it's easiest to run a proxy on some public machine that both have access to.

     % distrend proxy [FLAGS]